GABA sublingual, Rhodiola et Scutellaire - Solazen

 Vitamin B6

-- Vitamin B6 is a water-soluble vitamin from the B group.
+- Vitamin B6 is a water-soluble (water-soluble) B-group vitamin.

-- It plays a role in the synthesis of neurotransmitters, amino acids, and red blood cells.
+- It is involved in the synthesis of neurotransmitters, amino acids and red blood cells.

-- Vitamin B6 acts as a cofactor for the enzyme that converts glutamate into GABA.
+- Vitamin B6 is the cofactor of the enzyme that converts glutamate into GABA.9

 Why Choose Solazen Over Other GABA (Gamma-Aminobutyric Acid) Extracts?